 CREW REST Sample Clauses

 CREW REST.
-L22.07.01 There shall be a scheduled twenty-four (24) hour crew rest at layover stations; When the outbound and the return flight are scheduled to operate on the same type of aircraft, cabin personnel will receive no less than that received by the pilots.
-This restriction does not apply; where one of the two flight legs is scheduled to operated on a different type of aircraft the pilots cannot operate OR in an irregular operation OR to contractual differences in the definition of the duty period
+There will be a scheduled twenty-four (24) hour crew rest at layover stations; When the outbound and the return flight are scheduled to operate on the same type of aircraft, cabin personnel will receive no less crew rest than that received by the pilots.
+This restriction does not apply; where one of the two flight legs is scheduled to operate on a different type of aircraft the pilots cannot operate in an irregular operation to contractual differences in the definition of the duty period

 AutoNDA by SimpleDocs